d0ng1er/advanced_cartography/README.md

 - Willingness to play in windowed mode (full windowed, where you can see the borders)
 - Everything else you need to play Noita (in particular, a good CPU)

-## Disclaimer

-I have no idea what I'm doing.
-I learned what a pointer is two weeks ago, and had never used Lua, C++, or C prior to this project.
-This mod has only been tested on one computer, mine.
-This is a pre-release.
-There's at least one significant bug.
-Use at your own risk.

 ## Donations

 Help me upgrade my gaming toaster: